ROCm/rocm-install-on-linux/docs/how-to/docker.rst

 .. _docker-plain:

-Without the AMD Container Toolkit (plain Docker)
+Without the AMD Container Toolkit
 ================================================

 If you prefer not to install the AMD Container Toolkit, or you're using older